Nick Frost

 In 2016, Nick and Simon founded their own production company, Stolen Picture.
 Under its banner, they released the comedy horror "Slaughterhouse Rulez" (2018), and the series "Out of Her Mind" and "Truth Seekers" (2020).

-In the latter, Nick played the lead character Gus, an internet cable installer who's seriously into conspiracy theories in his spare time.
+In the latter, Nick played lead character Gus, an internet cable installer who's obsessed with conspiracy theories in his spare time.
 Simon Pegg also appeared in the series as Gus's boss.
 Despite positive reviews, the show was canceled after the first season, as Nick Frost personally announced.

 Nick Frost wearing glasses and a hat sits behind the wheel of a truck, looking at the camera